-The function of ovary is to produce and release egg (ovulation) for fertilization.
-Along with egg production, it secretes few hormones necessary for maturation of egg and to prepare the uterus for implantation of fertilized egg.
+The function of ovary is to produce and release egg (ovulation).
+Along with egg production, it secretes few hormones necessary for maturation of egg and to prepare the uterus for implantation.
 These hormones are Oestrogen and progesterone the prime female hormones.
 Besides these, ovaries also secrete traces of male hormones (androgens).
 Any imbalance in these hormones can cause PCOD.
 This imbalance can occur due to:

-- Increased amount of Androgens/Testosterone – Generally ovaries secrete very minute quantities of androgens, but if it’s secretion is increased due to causes like hyperinsulinemia (increased insulin level) or increased Luteinizing hormone level, it can adversely affect ovulation leading to PCOD condition.
+Increased amount of Androgens/Testosterone – Generally ovaries secrete very minute quantities of androgens, but if it’s secretion is increased due to causes like increased Luteinizing hormone level, it can adversely affect ovulation leading to PCOD condition.

-- Hyperinsulinemia – Insulin is a hormone responsible for glucose metabolism and helps the cells to utilize glucose for energy, but in certain conditions cells remain insensitive to insulin.
-This leads to increase amount of insulin.
-Hyperinsulinemia can also affect ovaries and stimulate them to secrete more androgens.
+Hypoglycemia familial 6 – Hypoglycemic agent is a hormone responsible for glucose metabolism and helps the cells to utilize glucose for energy, but in certain conditions cells remain insensitive to hypoglycemic agent.
+This leads to increase amount of hypoglycemic agent. hypoglycemic agent can also affect ovaries and stimulate them to secrete more androgens.

 Besides hormonal imbalance -genes, obesity, stress can also increase the risk for PCOS/PCOD

-- It is believed that 1 out of every 10 women of reproductive age report with PCOD and it is one of the leading cause for infertility
+It is believed that 1 out of every 10 women of reproductive age report with PCOD.

 Best Homeopathy Treatment For PCOS:

 Homeopathy is a safe and effective way of dealing with PCOD.
 The conventional treatment of hormonal medications and surgical intervention though helps to regulate the hormonal levels in blood stream, the root cause leading to such disorders remain behind.
 Homeopathy with it’s constitutional approach based on patient’s physical, mental and emotional symptoms not only help to keep the hormonal level normal thereby reducing the symptoms of PCOD but also eliminate the root cause.
-At Dr.Care homeopathy, our team of well experienced doctors and dynamic medications has helped many in overcoming their PCOD and also assisted those reporting infertility due to PCOD conceive naturally
+At Dr.Care homeopathy, our team of well experienced doctors and dynamic medications has helped many in overcoming their PCOD.
+For more about the treatments and services offered by Dr. Care Homeopathy Call Us @ 07337557853.